 So there are a few questions bouncing around in my little brain here and they are just that, they are questions.
 I don't have the answers of course, but I feel it is important that we discuss and even ponder different things as it can help direct us a certain way when it comes to our paranormal research.
 So the first thing I want to look at is equipment

 In physics, we now know that measuring a phenomenon can't happen without changing it (granted it is at a quantum level which is very small).
 When I apply this to paranormal investigating for example there are a few things we have to look at here.
 We go into an investigation to measure temperature fluctuations, yet to do so we need to enter the room.
 The act of opening a door and walking in automatically changes the environment within a room.
-Depending how many people have entered the room, could even cause the temperature to rise.
-If I apply this to measuring EMF or static electricity - things which are quite popular at the moment, just our physical presence can produce these readings.
-Of course we do have to wonder however, is our presence the key to making things happen?
+Depending on how many people have entered the room, could even cause the temperature to rise.
+If I apply this to measuring EMF or static electricity - things that are quite popular at the moment, just our physical presence can produce these readings.
+Of course we do have to wonder, is our presence the key to making things happen?